 Some innovative business actors not only redesign their products but also try to find the needs of buyers by reshaping the demand and supply for the goods they produce or what is called a re-think market.
 Usually, business actors think that the buyer's need is an item or material, but that is not necessarily the case.
-Business actors have the opportunity to provide services in exchange for selling their products so as to reduce the intensity of the use of materials and energy.
+Business actors have the opportunity the products of the use of materials and energy.